secwexen/aapp-mart/ACKNOWLEDGEMENTS.md

 - The [MITRE ATT&CK](https://attack.mitre.org) framework, for its foundational threat modeling and adversary tactics knowledge base.
 - The maintainers of Python, open source ML libraries, and graph libraries enabling rapid research and prototyping.
-- The broader open-source security and research community for continuously sharing knowledge, tools, and techniques.
+- The broader security and research community for continuously sharing knowledge, tools, and techniques.

 ## Contributors